 Not only is the history behind the expression interesting but the creative process itself a pretty compelling.
 All of this can be discovered on a Berlin graffiti tour as you explore some of the city’s best street artists!

 With Berlin’s rich history, it’s no wonder that there are several world-class museums to visit.
 There is a local term for all of Berlin’s top museums – Museum Island.
-On this “island” are some of the most enriching and educational attractions in the whole of Europe.
+The site itself has been named a UNESCO world heritage site and includes some of the most visited museums in Europe.
+On this “island” are some of the most enriching and educational attractions.
+It’s located right across from the gigantic Berlin Cathedral so you can easily combine the two attractions.

 The fame of Berlin’s Reichstag glass dome resonates throughout the world and is a must-see spot in Berlin.
 The site offers incredible views of the city from the rooftop, giving a mesmerizing view of the whole area.